andrewpolemeni/JavaApps/emailapp/readme.md

-# Create an Email Application that Generates new email accounts for new hires.
+# Email Application that Generates new email accounts for new hires.

 <ul>
   <li>Generate an email with the following syntax: firstname.lastname@department.company.com</li>